-DuPont subsidiary MECS Inc says that it cially achieving world-class low emissions has been selected to supply the sulphuand high reliability," said Kirk Schall, ric acid production technology for two new executive vice president, MECS, "We are acid plants for the Corporación Nacional delighted that our sulphuric acid producdel Cobre de Chile (Codelco).
-The MECS tion technology will help Codelco's Chuquiplants will treat off-gas from the Chuquicamata site realise its short and long-term camata copper smelter complex in the emissions targets while supporting the Antofagasta region of northern Chile. sustainable production of the Antofagasta MECS partner SNC-Lavalin, will provide region's most valuable resources.
-MECS the detailed engineering, procurement and looks forward to partnering with both construction (EPC) services for the new Codelco and SNC through start-up and plants, each of which is expected to prowith Codelco throughout the life of the new duce 2,048 t/d of market-grade sulphuric acid.
-These plants will replace existing Construction of the two new plants will facilities which have become environmenbegin in 2017 and is expected to be completed the following year. tally obsolete.
+DuPont subsidiary MECS Inc says that it has been selected to supply the sulphuric acid production technology for two new acid plants for the Corporación Nacional del Cobre de Chile (Codelco).
+The MECS plants will treat off-gas from the Chuquicamata copper smelter complex in the Antofagasta region of northern Chile.
+MECS partner SNC-Lavalin, will provide the detailed engineering, procurement and construction (EPC) services for the new plants, each of which is expected to produce 2,048 t/d of market-grade sulphuric acid.
+These plants will replace existing facilities which have become environmentally obsolete.